max0x7ba/atomic_queue/README.md

 The containers support the following APIs:
 * `try_push` - Appends an element to the end of the queue.
 Returns `false` when the queue is full.
 * `try_pop` - Removes an element from the front of the queue.
 Returns `false` when the queue is empty.
-* `push` - Appends an element to the end of the queue.
+* `push` (optimist) - Appends an element to the end of the queue.
 Busy waits when the queue is full.
 Faster than `try_push` when the queue is not full.
 Optional FIFO producer queuing and total order.
-* `pop` - Removes an element from the front of the queue.
+* `pop` (optimist) - Removes an element from the front of the queue.
 Busy waits when the queue is empty.
 Faster than `try_pop` when the queue is not empty.
 Optional FIFO consumer queuing and total order.
 * `was_size` - Returns the number of unconsumed elements during the call.
 The state may have changed by the time the return value is examined.
 * `was_empty` - Returns `true` if the container was empty during the call.
 The state may have changed by the time the return value is examined.
 * `was_full` - Returns `true` if the container was full during the call.
 The state may have changed by the time the return value is examined.
 * `capacity` - Returns the maximum number of elements the queue can possibly hold.

+Note that _optimism_ is a choice of a queue modification operation control flow, rather than a queue type.
+An _optimist_ `push` is fastest when the queue is not full most of the time, an optimistic `pop` - when the queue is not empty most of the time.
+Optimistic and not so operations can be mixed with no restrictions.
+The `OptimistAtomicQueue`s in [the benchmarks][1] use only _optimist_ `push` and `pop`.

 See [example.cc](src/example.cc) for a usage example.